stratapp-ai/stratapp-ai.github.io/_blog/stratapp-is-a-proactive-risk-management-and-business-continuity-response-to-the-coronavirus-here-s-why.md

 Not only that, our 25 year olds are now on a fast track to professional development, rapidly learning new skills on managing people, x-border cultural differences and how to “work on the business” not just in it.
 That's incredible development at such a young age.

-If you multiply this effect across 50x 25 year olds in your company, you create an enormous capability to scale both up AND down.
+If you multiply this effect across 50x 25 year olds in your company, you create an enormous capability to scale, both up AND down.

-In one move you increase morale, profits and resilience, whilst de-risking the business.
+In one relatively easy strategic move you increase morale, profits and resilience, whilst de-risking the overall business.

 ### what's next